Greece Moments Greece Moments

 Markos Vamvakaris and the Rembetiko

 At the entrance of the main alley is the Museum of Markos Vamvakaris.
 The famous bouzouki player and guru of rembetiko was born in Ano Syros.
-Admission to the museum costs about two euros.
-A film about the life and work of the Rebetiko artist will be shown in Greek with English subtitles.
+Admission to the museum costs around two euros.
+A film about the life and work of the rembetiko artist is shown in Greek with English subtitles.

-For friends of Greek music, the museum is definitely a recommendation.
-Markos probably most famous song “Frangosyriani” is well known to Greece fans.
-The melody is a real catchy tune.
+For fans of Greek music, the museum is definitely worth a visit.
+Markos’ probably most famous song, “Frangosyriani”, is well known to lovers of Greece.
+The melody is a real earworm.
 In the song, Vamvakaris sings about a childhood love for a Catholic girl from Syros.

 syros markos vamvakaris rembetiko